 Movie Review: “Beauty and the Beast” (PG)

-Disney’s animated-feature-turned-live-action-feature craze continues with director Bill Condon’s flesh-and-blood adaptation of the Mouse House’s much-beloved 1991 classic, “Beauty and the Beast.”
-To this very day, “Beauty and the Beast” is still the only animated feature to land a Best Picture Oscar nomination.
-So to call that particular film one of Disney’s most cherished properties would be a gross understatement.
+Disney’s animated-feature-turned-live-action-feature craze continues with director Bill Condon’s flesh-and-blood adaptation of the Mouse House’s much beloved 1991 classic, “Beauty and the Beast.”
+This was the very first animated feature to land a Best Picture Oscar nomination so to call “Beauty and the Beast” one of Disney’s most cherished properties would be a gross understatement.

 For the few of you who aren’t familiar with this tale as old as time, “Beauty and the Beast” is a romantic fairy tale about an independent young woman named Belle who switches places with her imprisoned father Maurice, only to eventually bond with the monstrous beast who imprisoned him in the first place.
 During her stay, Belle also befriends the living inanimate objects that reside in the Beast’s isolated castle, and she soon learns there’s more to this misunderstood creature than meets the eye.